Reinforced Cement Concrete;

 These come in various diameters and are required to possess a characteristic strength in tension which is specified in relevant codes.

-The steel bars used as reinforcement can be commonly bent easily without cracking at the bends.
+This steel bar used as reinforcement can be commonly bent easily without cracking at the bends.

 (ii) Hot Rolled Bars and Cold Worked Bars:

 The first type has a characteristic strength in tension which is almost double than that of mild steel bars.